-MARINADES available in 2 ltr bottles
+MARINADES manufactured in 2 ltr plastic bottles and 10.0 kg tubs

 An amazingly good satay flavour that works so very well with prawn or chicken kebabs.
 Add coconut milk to the leftover marinade and cook to reduce for a ready-made kebab sauce.